 Raised by immigrant parents in Toronto, I’ve never felt like I fully belonged in one place.
 The disconnection from my family abroad and the yearning for deeper connections to my identity and the idea of home have played pivotal roles in shaping my curiosity about people and their stories.

-I’ve been a wedding photographer based in Toronto for over eleven years.
+I’ve been a wedding photographer based in Toronto for over twelve years.
 Photography feels more like a calling than a job.
 I feel incredibly lucky to have found a fulfilling purpose in life and to be able to share it and connect with others.